Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

   * Excluded a projectile that does nothing.

 * Status Effect Randomizer:
-  * Fixed Void Fiend 「?Tr?espass】 (Utility Skill) cleansing the corrupted status effect if it is randomized into a DOT, resulting in permanent corruption mode.
+  * Fixed Void Fiend Trespass (Utility Skill) cleansing the corrupted status effect if it is randomized into a DOT, resulting in permanent corruption mode.

 * Summon Randomizer:
   * Fixed randomized summons sometimes changing mid-run.